 It is possible to test for kratom in a screening, but it requires specialized tests.

-Kratom dependence is treated much like an opioid, due to the many similarities.
+While overall, there is less abuse of Kratom in America than of opiates such as heroin, dependence can develop rapidly.
+Unfortunately, the effects can be severe.
+Kratom dependence is treated much like opioid addiction due to the many similarities.
 Similarly, the first step is medically supervised detoxification.
 Being under the care of a trained physician is essential to lessen withdrawal symptoms.

 Upon completion, outpatient is recommended for up to three months and should be tailored to the needs of each individual, based on their behavioral patterns.
 Working to uncover the reasons for dependence, such as depression, anxiety, or abuse, is essential for the recovering addict.

-No two people are the same, so we have built a system tailored to each individual based on their needs, which increases the chance of long-term recovery.
+No two people are the same, so at Silicon Beach Treatment Center, we have built a system tailored to each individual based on their needs, which increases the chance of long-term recovery.
 Some of these treatments include:

 - Behavioral modification